based-ghost/react-functional-select/README.md

 - [styled-components](https://github.com/styled-components/styled-components) to handle a dynamic and configurable styling system (while also aiding in the primary goal of performance).

 This is still a work in progress, but in its current state, should be suitable for the majority of use-cases.
 Please feel free to contribute and/or make suggestions - specificaly, in the following areas would be great:
-- The styling system needs some work in order to make it more flexible and extensible.
-Right now it is good enough to handle straight-forward configurations via `styled-component`'s overrideable `ThemeProvider`.
-Also, there is an opt-in to generate static `className` attributes on container nodes as a fall-back otpion if CSS-in-JS is not feasible.
+- Additional flexibility to the styling system.
+Currently handles simple-to-mid complexity scenarios via `styled-component`'s overrideable `ThemeProvider`.
+As a fallback, you generate static `className` attributes on container nodes.
-- The ability to handle complex, multi-select scenarios.
-While that requirement is not difficult to achieve on its own, implementing it in a way that does not bloat bundle size or bog down performance may take some consideration.
-Those are the core principals behind this project (and future ones that will stem from this one).
+- The ability to handle complex, multi-select scenarios (while keeping with the theme of optimal performance in as few lines of code as possible).

 ## Installation (Including peer dependencies)